There was not enough room for dental implants

-Choosing All-Porcelain Bridges Over Dental Implants
+Choosing an All-Porcelain Bridgework Over Dental Implants

 Oftentimes, all-porcelain bridges are chosen over dental implants due to a patient’s specific dental imperfections.
 For example, implants may initially be chosen, for a patient who has spaces between the cuspids or “eye-teeth”.
 However, due to inadequate space to fit the implants in, the dentist may then decide as we did above, that an all-porcelain bridge will be the restorative treatment that will provide the alignment and uniformity needed.